Some of the numbers presented in this website may not be the most recent available

 The west side of the country is rugged cliffs and mountains with numerous islands, peninsulas, headlands and bays.
 The highest point is Carrauntoohil at 1,038m in the Macgillycuddy's Reeks mountain range in the southwest.
 The central lowlands are covered with glacial deposits of clay and sand and areas of peat bog.
 Agriculture accounts for about 64% of the total land area.

 The country has no oil production apart from modest volumes of NGLs and it has no oil or gas prospects onshore.
 Small, as yet undeveloped, offshore oil accumulations have been found in the Celtic Sea Graben.
-Appraisal of the Barryroe discovery has identified significant oil potential in this field which may be commercially producible in coming years.
-With NGLs from Corrib, and other exploration programs active elsewhere in deep waters of the Atlantic, Globalshift forecasts some oil output from Ireland in the medium term.
+Appraisal of the Barryroe discovery has identified oil potential in this field which may be commercially producible in coming years.
+With NGLs from Corrib, and other exploration programs active elsewhere in deep waters of the Atlantic, Globalshift forecasts some oil output from Ireland in the longer term.

 IRELAND